SumitKar01/SumitKar01/README.md

 - Microsoft Office Suite

 ## My 2023 Goal
-To learn JavaScript Front End Libraries and Frameworks, Also learn about CSS Frameworks.
-And Finally getting familiar with Node JS for Back End.
+To learn JavaScript FrontEnd Libraries and Frameworks, Also learn about CSS Frameworks.
+And Finally getting familiar with Node JS for BackEnd.

 <!---
 SumitKar01/SumitKar01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.